Salaries and Benefits

 Fax: (901) 448-6182

 Each resident is allotted a $650 for the first year, then $450 each subsequent year.
 GME (Graduate Medical Education) will provide incoming interns (PGY-1) with a $300.00 Apple Store certificate towards the purchase of an Apple iPad.
-All interns will also receive Pediatric Board Review Core Curriculum for our board review course (Peds Study).
 After making your purchase, return the receipt to the Resident Education Office for your reimbursement.
 You may also purchase books from Medical Center Book and Supply at 737 Madison.
 The store will call and verify that you have funds available and will then bill the pediatric office for your purchase.
-You may use these funds to purchase publications/memberships, pay for USMLE Step 3, or use up to $700 toward boards if taken during your graduation year.
+You may use these funds to purchase publications/memberships, pay for USMLE Step 3, and can use up to $700 toward boards if taken during your graduation year.
 Any unused funds carry over to the next year.

 Each senior resident is encouraged to begin the life-long practice of continuing education.
 Residents must use their vacation days to attend conferences.
 A $1000 education stipend per resident is allocated to help defer your expenses to attend this conference.